Government Documents: Disposal Policy

 1. Disposal items must have been received five or more years prior to the date of the disposal request with the following exceptions:

 a.
 ELECTRONIC SUBSTITUTION: Depository libraries are permitted to substitute electronic versions of tangible items held at least one year so long as the electronic version is complete, official, free, and permanently accessible.
 These tangible items must be listed in accordance with the guidelines below.
-For more detailed guidance, consult GPO’s official substitution guidelines.
+For more detailed guidance, consult GPO’s Best Practices When Superseding and Substituting.

 Requests for electronic substitution must be made separately, via e-mail to the Regional Librarian, before including any non-superseded items in the discard listing explained below in part 2.